aeigemann/cfg_random_workout_creator/README.md

 The Goal of this project is to deepen the understanding of HTML and CSS as well as the possibilities of functionality and trigger events throug JS.

+## Project Structure

+The project utilizes the following technologies:

+- **HTML:** Responsible for structuring the content and layout of the website.
+- **CSS:** Used for styling and design to enhance the user experience.
+- **JavaScript:** Implements dynamic functionality.

+## Requirements

 The requirements for this Project are:
 - **Should have**
     - Get input from the user